cinchy-co/angular-sdk/README.md

 <a name="get_user_identity"></a>

 ### .getUserIdentity() => `Observable`
-Returns the logged in user's identity information when it is available.
+Retrieves the logged in user's identity information when it is available.

 Example: the return object.id is the user's username. object.sub is the user's Cinchy Id.

 <a name="get_access_token"></a>

 ### .getAccessToken() => `Observable`
-Returns the access token (string) for the authenticated user when it is available.
+Retrieves the access token (string) for the authenticated user when it is available.

+#### returns `Observable<string>`

 <a name="check_session_validity"></a>